 Please take some time to read the plan recommendations and/or the executive summary on SpeakUp Austin.

 500 Cities: Local data for Austin

-The 500 Cities Project collects data on a census tract-level basis on health measures related to chronic disease risk factors, health outcomes, and clinical preventative services for Austin, TX.
-Austin Public Health has created an interactive web application that displays the 500 Cities data for Austin as well was additional demographic and community asset data.
+The 500 Cities Project collects data on a census tract-level basis on health measures related to chronic disease risk factors, health outcomes, and clinical preventive services for Austin, TX.
+Austin Public Health has created an interactive web application that displays the 500 Cities data for Austin as well as additional demographic and community asset data.
 Click here to view the application.

 Central Texas Diabetes Coalition

 The Central Texas Diabetes Coalition is a grassroots organization with a diverse membership.
 Participation is open to all organizations and individuals with an interest in diabetes prevention and control.
-Current participants include community-based organizations, clinics, schools, the University of Texas, and city, county, and state government.
+Current participants include community-based organizations, clinics, schools, and city, county, and state government.